 The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty order on certain steel nails from Malaysia.
-The period of review (POR) is July 1, 2017 through June 30, 2018.
-The review covers two producers/exporters of the subject merchandise: Inmax Sdn.
+The period of review (POR) is July 1, 2018 through June 30, 2019.
+The administrative review covers 13 producers/exporters of the subject merchandise.
+Commerce selected two mandatory respondents: Inmax Sdn.
 Bhd.
 (Inmax Sdn.) and Inmax Industries Sdn.
 Bhd.
 (Inmax Industries) (collectively, Inmax); and Region System Sdn.
 Bhd.
 (Region System) and Region International Co.
 Ltd. (Region International) (collectively, Region).
-Commerce preliminarily finds that Region sold subject merchandise at less than normal value during the POR and that Inmax did not do so.
-We are rescinding the review with respect to five additional companies for which the petitioner, Mid Continent Steel & Wire, Inc., timely withdrew its request for review.
+Commerce preliminarily finds that Inmax made sales of subject merchandise at prices less than normal value during the POR and that Region did not make sales of subject merchandise at less than normal value during the POR.